 The cheesecake centre should not wiggle when you move the pan - or very lightly only.
 To know if the cheesecake is done, carefully shake the pan (using oven mits) and look at the middle of the cheesecake.
 If it is still moving, it means the cheesecake is not done.

-This Lemon and Ricotta Cake should always be store in the fridge and covered so that it does not absorb other smells.
+This Baked Cheesecake should always be store in the fridge and covered so that it does not absorb other smells.
 It should be eaten within 3 days.

 I personally prefer to have fresh Cheesecake, but technically, yes - it can be frozen.
 Make sure it is completely cool before wrapping it in a layer of plastic wrap and one layer of aluminium foil (or a large air-tight, freezer-friendly contain).